Don't have an Account? Sign up now.

 If you wish to book an additional excursion at our resort, here are some of the other guided adventures offered at our Arctic resort., for an additional charge.
 We do recommend prebooking the below excursions due to availability and popularity—please call us for pricing!

-PLEASE NOTE: All excursions are subject to change due to weather conditions.
+PLEASE NOTE: All excursions are shared with other Resort guests and subject to change due to weather conditions.

 Aurora Hunting with Huskies: This guided 2-hour excursion features about 60 minutes out in the nighttime forest with your 2-person sled and a team of Huskies.
 Includes transfers to and from our resort and a warming beverage break.